Dorset County Cricket Club

 Dorset County Cricket Club is one of twenty National county clubs within the domestic cricket structure of England and Wales.
 It represents the historic county of Dorset.

-The team is currently a member of the National Counties Cricket Association Championship Western Division 1 and plays in the National Counties Cricket Association Knockout Trophy.
+The team is currently a member of the National Counties Cricket Association Championship Western Division 2 and plays in the National Counties Cricket Association Knockout Trophy and the NCCA T20 Competition.
 Dorset played List A matches occasionally from 1968 until 2004 but is not classified as a List A team per se.

 The club is currently without a permanent ground so it uses several club grounds inside the historic county boundaries, where they play their home matches.

+In 2023, the County Cricket Club became part of Cricket Dorset Ltd and amalgamated with the Dorset Cricket Board and other Dorset cricket entities.